-London Drugs Pharmacists remind parents, teachers and other caregivers that epinephrine auto-injectors should be the first line of defense when treating anaphylaxis
+London Drugs Pharmacy Manager, Anil Goorachrun wants to remind parents, teachers, and other caregivers that epinephrine auto-injectors should be the first line of defence when treating anaphylaxis.

 “It is critical for anyone working with school-age children to be able to recognize the symptoms of anaphylaxis and understand how to use auto-injectors,” he says.

 Within minutes, an allergic reaction can turn into a life-threatening situation.
 Using epinephrine immediately after exposure to an allergy trigger can help reverse the symptoms.